ewashington1/MyMarketplace/README.md

 -   Backend: Laravel (PHP)

--   Database: MySQL on Amazon EC2 instance
+-   Database: MySQL on an Amazon EC2 instance